duy7590/duy7590.github.io/index.md

 # Hi there!
-I'm Duy
+I'm Alex Duy Nguyen
 # Welcome to my portfolio!
 <br>
 Glad to see you here.
 This is the place where I post something I've worked on regarding data analysis & data processing skills.
 They can be either something really academic or some small exercises where I learn, practice and experiment new technologies or solutions.